 Jessica Taylor, MD is an Assistant Professor of Medicine in General Internal Medicine at the Boston University School of Medicine.
 She completed her internal medicine residency at Beth Israel Deaconess Medical Center, where also served as a Chief Resident.
 She joined BUSM faculty in 2016.
 Dr. Taylor's clinical work focuses on the care of patients with substance use disorder, HIV, and viral hepatitis.
 Her research interests include HIV prevention among people who inject drugs, implementation strategies for HIV pre-exposure prophylaxis (PrEP), other infectious complications of injection drug use, and overdose prevention.
 Dr. Taylor currently serves as the medical director of the General Internal Medicine PrEP program at Boston Medical Center.

-Melanie Cole (Host): Preexposure prophylaxis or PREP is when people at very high risk for HIV, take HIV medicines daily to lower their chances of getting infected.
-Today, we’re talking about BMC’s PREP program.
+Melanie Cole (Host): Preexposure prophylaxis or PrEP is when people at very high risk for HIV, take HIV medicines daily to lower their chances of getting infected.
+Today, we’re talking about BMC’s PrEP program.
 My guests are Dr. Jessica Taylor.
-She’s and Assistant Professor of Medicine in General Internal Medicine at the Boston University School of Medicine and Jessica Stewart.
-She’s the Program Coordinator for PREP at Boston Medical Center.
+She’s an Assistant Professor of Medicine in General Internal Medicine at the Boston University School of Medicine and Jessica Stewart.
+She’s the Program Coordinator for PrEP at Boston Medical Center.
 Ladies, thank you so much for being with us today. it’s a great topic and really so interesting.
-So, Dr. Taylor I’d start with you.
-What is PREP?
+So, Dr. Taylor, I’d start with you.
+What is PrEP?
 What is preexposure prophylaxis?
 Tell the listeners what that means.

 Jessica Taylor, MD (Guest): Thank you so much for having us.
-So HIV preexposure prophylaxis or PREP is one strategy that people can use to decrease their chances of getting HIV.
+So HIV preexposure prophylaxis or PrE is one strategy that people can use to decrease their chances of getting HIV.
 And what it means is that you can take one pill which contains two HIV medicines once a day.
-One pill once a day to decrease the chances of getting HIV.
+One pill once a day decreases the chances of getting HIV.

 Jessica Stewart (Guest): We do a lot of education to providers and patients about what patient’s risks for HIV could be.
 And we offer it to anyone that wants an added layer of protection for HIV prevention in combination with condoms and safer sex practices.